THE QUESTION

 Lab News

-Hien Pham joined us as a postdoc working in neutrophil heterogeneity in inflammation and cancers.
-She will be leading our effort in characterizing neutrophils in human burns.
+Hien Pham joined us as a postdoc working on neutrophil heterogeneity in inflammation and cancers.
+She will lead our effort to characterize neutrophils in human burns.
 Welcome!